 Rehabilitation Counselor Healthcare Taxonomy Code 225CA2400X

-As of today, the following are the total number of Assistive Technology Practitioner Rehabilitation Counselors nationally, in your state, and near your location.
+As of today, the following are the total number of Assistive Technology Practitioner Rehabilitation Counselors nationally, in your State, and near your location.

 Medicare

-The following are the total number of Assistive Technology Practitioner Rehabilitation Counselors who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Assistive Technology Practitioner Rehabilitation Counselors who accept Medicare in your State, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 They integrate AT into a broader rehabilitation plan, providing counseling, case management, and vocational support to help clients achieve greater independence in their personal, educational, and professional activities.